Alan Zinter: Coaching career

 In 2008, Zinter began his coaching career with the Rookie level Missoula Osprey in the Diamondbacks organization.
 On December 2, 2008, Zinter was announced as the hitting coach for the High-A Visalia Rawhide.
 After two seasons with Visalia, he was moved up to Double-A to be the hitting coach of the Mobile BayBears.
 He was hired by the Indians to be their minor league hitting coordinator for the 2012 season.

 On November 4, 2014, Zinter was announced as the new assistant hitting coach for the Houston Astros by general manager Jeff Luhnow.
 After the 2015 season, the San Diego Padres hired Zinter as their hitting coach.
 On September 1, 2017, Zinter was fired by the Padres.
 In 2018 and 2019, Zinter worked as the San Francisco Giants Assistant Director of Player Development, Offense.
 On October 24, 2019, the Cincinnati Reds announced the hiring of Zinter as their hitting coach.
 On October 6, 2022, the Reds announced that Zinter would not return for the 2023 season.

+On January 16, 2026, Zinter was hired to serve as a hitting coach for the Arizona Complex League Royals, the rookie-level affiliate of the Kansas City Royals.